Automation

 {"message": "Hello World"}

-{"message": {"parameter": "value", "another_parameter": "value"}}
+{"message": {"parameter": "value", "another_parameter": "value"}},

 Providing an object instead of a string as value, it will be formated as JSON within the message.
 This will enable you to receive immediately an information.
+The securestring will not be shown in the notification itself.